The Essentials of Winter Driving

 CIESC - The Essentials of Winter Driving

-Whether you’re a new driver or a seasoned professional, it’s always a good idea to get familiar with these tips for safe winter driving.
+Whether you’re a new driver or a seasoned pro, it’s always a good idea to get familiar with these tips for safe winter driving.
 There’s too much at stake not to make safety your first priority!

-3. BE PREPARED
+BE PREPARED

-5. USE YOUR SENSES (LITERALLY)
+USE YOUR SENSES (LITERALLY)

 Keep an eye on the road and pay attention to how your car handles as you drive.
 Even if the street has been plowed and looks safe, there could still be ice patches blending into the pavement.
 Stay on the safe side and drive as if the road is littered with ice patches (because it very well could be).
 Take special care when going over bridges since cold air can flow underneath and keep them icy longer than the rest of the road.
 In addition to the traditional five senses, don’t forget to keep a healthy dose of common sense.
 If something seems dangerous, it probably is.
 You’re always better safe than sorry!

-6. EASY DOES IT
+EASY DOES IT

 When it comes to getting your car in motion, be sure to accelerate and decelerate slowly, and don’t press on your gas and brake pedals too hard.
 Instead, tap them softly to avoid skidding or spinning your wheels.